Nick qualified as a Solicitor in 1977 having taken his Articles (as a training contract was then called) with a firm in the City of London.

 In March 1977 he moved to Peckham and joined his father, Jack, in the firm then known as Sandom Kersey & Tilliards.
 A name change to Sandoms quickly followed.

 Having been employed initially in the litigation department Nick became a partner in 1978.
-He was spending his time on running general litigation but then specialised in family law for a few years; in the nineties he changed to non contentious work although he does still litigate some cases – being sufficiently computer literate to issue claims on line!
+He was spending his time on running general litigation but then specialised in family law for a few years; in the nineties he changed to non contentious work.
 More importantly Nick has gained an expertise in Leasehold Reform having acted for one large property owning charity client.
 He deals with cases under the Leasehold Reform Acts of 1967 and 1993.
 He also deals with commercial cases and acts for both Landlords and Tenants in shop and office leases.

-Finally in the non contentious arena Nick deals with the buying and selling of businesses having recently dealt with such diverse sales as health food business, a dental surgery and a conservatory company.
+Finally in the non contentious arena Nick deals with the buying and selling of businesses having recently dealt with such diverse sales as a health food business, a dental surgery, a conservatory company, a fish and chip shop, a general store and an accounting practice.

-Outside the Law Nick has a fervent interest in sport having been a referee in both Rugby and Association football.
-He represents the Isthmian League on The FA Council where he uses his legal expertise as a Chairman of the Sanctions & Registrations Committee and is involved in the approval of Rules and Regulations.
+Outside the Law Nick has a fervent interest in sport having been a referee in both Rugby and Association Football.
+Nick is currently the Chair of the Isthmian Football League and represents that league on the Council of the Football Association.
+He has recently been elected to the National Game Board and is the Vice Chair of the NGB Competitions Committee.